bluerobotics/ardusub-gitbook/reference/qgroundcontrol/fly-view.md

 Press the Armed/Disarmed text to toggle the armed state.
 If flying you can press this text to Emergency Stop.

 * Instrument Panel: A multi-page widget that displays vehicle information including: telemetry, camera, video, system health, and vibration.

-* Video/Switcher: Toggle between video or map in a window.
-Press the element to switch Video and Map to foreground.
-QGroundControl supports RTP and RTSP video streaming over your vehicles UDP connection.
-It also support directly connected UVC device support.
-QGC video support is further discussed in the Video README.
-A Telemetry Overlay is automatically generated as a subtitle file

 * Confirmation Slider: Context sensitive slider to confirm requested actions.
 Slide to start operation.
 Press X to cancel.